 A summary of the periods in which the operational parameters exceeded the maximum or minimum limits is provided in Table 1.
-Detailed descriptions of each event are provided in the supplemental material.
+Detailed descriptions of each event are provided in Section 3.
 Table 2 shows the recording frequency for VW#2's downhole gauges.